 Figure 3.6: The total number of consensus sequences generated per amplicon per sample for (A) Run1 and (B) Run2

-However, the final total number of Primer IDs that went on to generate consensus sequences are 4704 (29.7%) and 4981 (65.41%) in Run1 and Run2 respectively, which shows that large number of template sequences do not get amplified in the PCR process (Figure 3.7 A) (Storhoff et al., 2004).
+However, the final total number of Primer IDs that went on to generate consensus sequences were 4704 (29.7%) and 4981 (65.41%) in Run1 and Run2 respectively, which suggests that large number of template sequences do not get amplified in the PCR process (Figure 3.7 A) (Storhoff et al., 2004).

 Our result correlates with the analysis in publication by Jabara et al (Jabara et al., 2011).
 The cause for this effect is attributed to bias in template annealing only with perfect match (Sipos et al., 2007).
 The reason for the bias might be PCR dependencies like annealing temperature and primer oligonucleotide length (Wu et al., 1991).